greysweater42/cookbook/content/testing.md

 that the test passed.
 If you want to receive more specific information, use the verbose flag: `pytest -v`.

-What happens if the test failes?
+What happens if the test fails?
 Let's write another test, which will clearly cause an error:

 test_divider.py
 ```